 - If there is the possibility of pulling some minerals from your body is there also a chance it could be pulling out harmful things you have been exposed to.

 - Drinking large amounts of regular water at one time can also be harmful to your health.
 It will dilute the sodium in your body causing problems and possible death.
 It doesn’t matter if it is distilled water or not.

 - You are not getting minerals from your water you will become deficient.

 - Truthfully if you’re getting most of your minerals from the water you probably aren’t getting enough in general.
 The minerals you need should come from the food you eat not your water.
 Eat some fruits and veggies or nuts and seeds!
 Plus you would have to drink a large amount of water daily to make much impact.

 - Yep, it defiantly tastes different.
 It may take some getting used to if you’re just starting to drink it.
 To me, almost anything is better than the taste of city water, so I don’t mind the taste.

 - Technically when first distilled it is neutral with a pH of 7.
 After it sits exposed to air it absorbs some carbon dioxide and becomes acidic with a pH of around 6.
 Just for a reference, your stomach acid is around 2, and coffee and tea are around 4.
 A pH of 6 shouldn’t be an issue.

 - If you are worried about it changing blood pH trust me it won’t, the things we eat and drink may change our saliva or urine pH but not blood.
 Well, there is always someone out there who will eat a box of baking soda.
-End up in the ICU because they put themselves into metabolic alkalosis (I am an RN, seen it happen).
+End up in the ICU because they put themselves into metabolic alkalosis (yes I have seen it happen).
 Trust me something this small is not going to change your blood pH.
 Your body fights drastically to keep that balanced and besides extreme actions, which you should NOT do, you’re not going to be able to change it.